EUDAT-Training/B2SHARE-Training/05_Create_new_deposit.md

 >>> files = {'file': open('sequence.txt', 'rb')}
 ```

 In this statement, the action of opening the file is not actually performed.
-Only when the request call is performed, files will be read.
+The file will be read only when the request call is performed.

 Define the request URL by adding the deposition ID and `files` end point: